 The genomics part of the facility operates one of Europe’s largest next-generation sequencing units offering Illumina HiSeq and MiSeq technologies, the latest Illumina Hi-Seq X-Ten platform and the NovaSeq und NextSeq technologies.
 GPCF performs WGS, WGBS, WES, ChIP-seq, mRNA-seq, smallRNA-seq etc. within several national and international cancer genome projects (e.g., INFORM, DKTK), in addition to a variety of individual in-house projects.
 The unique Illumina HiSeq X-Ten platform for whole genome sequencing, which was funded by DKTK and established in the years 2014-2015 allows whole genome sequencing of more than 8,000 patients per year.

 Gene and miRNA expression profiling (Illumina, Agilent, Affymetrix), genotyping (Illumina, Affymetrix) and methylation (Illumina MethylationEPIC BeadChip) analysis is carried out using array-based technologies.
 Moreover, an array-based kinase activity profiling service is established.
-The sequencing and microarray applications for clinical analysis are in the process of accreditation according to ISO 17025.
+At the beginning of January 2019, the High Throughput Sequencing-Unit and the Microarray applications for clinical analysis were accredited according to the international standard DIN EN ISO/IEC 17025.

 - The proteomics section provides technologies for analyzing proteins, protein modifications and small molecules by state-of-the-art mass spectrometry and NMR in a qualitative and quantitative manner.

 - In the field of functional genomics the GPCF generates monoclonal antibodies on demand, some of which are by now used in diagnostics.
 The service covers the production of monoclonal and polyclonal antibodies, as well as the non-GMP production and purification of antibodies on a larger scale for preclinical studies.